Generalizing entanglement via informational invariance for arbitrary statistical theories: Quantal effects

 \section{Quantal effects}

 \nd An algebraic structure called an effect algebra has been introduced for investigations in the foundations of quantum mechanics \cite{foulis}.
-The elements of an effect algebra $P$ are called quantum effects and are very important indeed for quantum statistics and quantum measurement theory \cite{bush}.
+The elements of an effect algebra $\mathcal{E}$ are called quantum effects and are very important indeed for quantum statistics and quantum measurement theory \cite{bush}.
+One may regard a quantum effect as an elementary yes-no measurement that may be un-sharp or imprecise.